Breadbox

 Exploring how a pantry item could link to a recipe

-• (Center) The early Pantry read as a checklist.
-Plain text rows, no images, a "Find Recipes" button at the bottom — nothing about it signaled that scanning a receipt was the intended way in.
-The interaction model wasn't legible from the screen.
+(Center) The early Pantry read as a checklist.
+Plain text rows, no images, a "Find Recipes" button at the bottom.
+This made it feel more like a to-do list, and nothing about it signaled that scanning a receipt was the intended way in.
+The intended interaction wasn't obvious.

-• The early designs included a shopping list, which seemed like the natural response to the fragile-tracking problem, but a shopping list inside a pantry app asks users to change a habit that's already solved — most people have a system, however imperfect.
-The simpler answer: copy needed ingredients to the clipboard so they drop into whatever list app the user already uses.
-Same outcome, no behavior change required.
+The early designs included a shopping list, which seemed like the natural response to the fractured ways that people tend to handle grocery shopping, but a shopping list inside a pantry app asks users to change a habit that they've certainly already solved by now.
+Most people have a system, however imperfect.
+The simpler answer: make it easy to copy needed ingredients to the clipboard so they drop into whatever list app the user already uses.
+This yields the same outcome without the challenge of changing another behavior.

-• Earlier iterations used horizontal scrolling and featured categories, which pulled toward discovery.
-The final design is a vertical list, sorted by ingredient match — recipes you can make tonight surface first.
-Breadbox isn't trying to inspire you, it's trying to get dinner on the table with what's already in the kitchen.
-Three filters (My Ingredients, Cuisine, Diet) let users narrow from there without adding friction to the default experience.
+Earlier iterations used horizontal scrolling and featured categories, which pulled toward discovery.
+The final design is a vertical list, sorted by ingredient match.
+Recipes you can make tonight surface first.
+This is because Breadbox isn't meant to offer recipe inspiration, the goal is to be able to make something tasty without a ton of effort and use up the parsley in the crisper drawer in the process.
+Three filters (My Ingredients, Cuisine, Diet) let users narrow from there without adding friction.
 Pulling down opens search by name for users who already know what they want.

-• The "Use soon" tab surfaces items that have been in the Pantry longest — no alerts, no expiration warnings, no push notifications.
+The "Use soon" tab surfaces items that have been in the Pantry longest.
 The date each item was added only appears here, not on the main Pantry view.
-Seeing that eggs were added eight days ago is only actionable information when you're thinking about what to cook before things turn; the rest of the time it's just noise.
+Seeing that eggs were added eight days ago is only useful information when you're thinking about what to cook before things turn; the rest of the time it's just noise.
+For the same reason, I thoughtfully chose to avoid notifications and alerts wherever possible.
+Push notifications and banners that tell users to use chicken thighs communicates more urgency than is warranted — or helpful.
+A designated place in the app that the user can quickly navigate to when they're interested to know what needs to be used up is a calmer alternative.
 Selecting items from "Use soon" and tapping "Search for recipes" applies them as filters on a new search.
 Looks like we're having beef and broccoli.

 Outcomes